 Things To Do

 There are many fantastic things to see and do while in this gorgeous city.
+You can easily find so many instagrammable spots in Lisbon.
 Depending on the length of your visit, you can consider buying a LisboaCard.
 Think through what you would like to see or do, and whether it might be a good value for the money.
 The card allows free entry or discounted admission to some of the most popular city attractions, in addition to unlimited use of all public transport for the duration of the card.
 Available for validity periods of 24, 48, or 72 hours, and validation begins upon its first use.
 The Lisboa Card is valid for a full calendar year after its purchase date (in case you need to postpone your trip).

 Here’s my shortlist of places to visit while in Lisbon.
 Any sites that have free admission with the LisboaCard are marked with ★, and any sites with discounted admission are marked with the percent discount.